KevinMedicine26/KevinMedicine26/README.md

 - 🎓 Education: 2 degree, MD in surgery and Master in ComputerScience
 - 👀 Skilled in Medical Software Development, DNA RNA sequense analysis , Medical Data Analysis , Clinical trial management/design , Machine learning
 - 💞️ I’m currently looking for a job in Canada
-- 📫 If you have interest in me, fell free to reach me through : kunshuang26@gmail.com
+- 📫 If you have interest in me, fell free to reach me through : kunshuang26@gmail.com or https://www.linkedin.com/in/kun-shuang-13ab85120/

 <!---
 KevinMedicine26/KevinMedicine26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.